hyling/kean.github.io/_posts/2017-11-05-codable-tips-and-tricks.markdown

 }
 ```

 > Keep in mind that `decode([Safe<Post>].self, from:...` call is going to throw an error if the data doesn't contain an array.
-In general errors like that should be catched on a higher level.
+In general errors like that should be caught on a higher level.
 The common API contract is to always return an empty array if there are no elements to return.

 # 2. Id Type and a Single Value Container